C.F. Martin used many bridge designs on his guitars. Here we

 It's interesting that the earlier years have more consistency in

-than the middle years.
-Some time ago I did a survey of the body
+length than the middle years.
+Some time ago I did a survey of the

-dimensions of my early guitars, and I found the earliest years to be
+body dimensions of my early guitars, and I found the earliest years

 This 1885 0-34 bridge is the longest and narrowest of the lot, 6"